SAINT PAUL LUTHERAN CHURCH – Catonsville, Maryland

-Ushers will be positioned at each of the two entrances to the Narthex (Red Doors and double doors adjacent to the stairwell) to ensure that everyone is wearing a mask and practicing social distancing.
+Ushers will be positioned at each of the two entrances to the narthex (from the Red Doors and parking lot) to ensure that everyone is wearing a full face mask and practicing social distancing.
 Ushers/elders will record who attends and (may) take temperatures.

 Because we want to increase the number of people who can sit in the sanctuary, there can be no self-seating.
-Two ushers positioned at the center aisle doors will lead worshippers to their seats, starting at the front of the church, leaving the front pew open, and allowing one or two (couple) in at a time.
-Families may be seated at one time.
-Ribbons will be tied on the pews that are not available.
+Instead, ushers positioned at the center aisle doors will lead worshippers to their seats, allowing one or two (couple) in at a time.
+Family groups may be seated at one time.
+Ribbons continue to close the pews that are unavailable.
 No ribbon means the pew is open.
-People will be seated beginning at the front of the church and moving to the back.

-Should anyone need to use the bathroom, only two may be used: 1) the ladies’ room next to the church/school office, and 2) the men’s room in the Media Center.
+Should anyone need to use the bathroom, only two are available: 1) the ladies’ room next to the church/school office, and 2) the men’s room in the Media Center.
 Please plan ahead.